kratikQwinix/qwinix-labs-docs/_posts/2015-10-18-containers.markdown

 #### 1. Namespaces
   * pid

   Each container has its own pid number and ps

   * mnt

   Mount namespace

   * net

-The network namespace
+  The network namespace  <br>
   Each container has its own ip address assigned, own network interface and routing tables.

   * uts

   Containers have their own uts namespace , each one has a different hostname.

 <hr>